Askill/Hiring-Task_Web-Crawler-on-EKS/RUNBOOK.md

   - created one registry (optar)
   - all users and roles in the account have pull and push access, fine for low security applications
 - S3 Bucket
-  - lifecycle rule to delete objects older that 3 days, assuming this crawler is run at least once per day, this leaves some room for error, while also ensuring low overhead
+  - lifecycle rule to delete objects older that 3 days, assuming this crawler is run at least once per day, this leaves some room for error, while also ensuring low overhead.